See more in Data

 Selection of wastewater sample collection sites was based on these criteria:

-Protocols on water sample collection and analysis are described in Sampling Protocol - IEI (PDF) and UMD - Analysis protocol and data report (PDF)
+Protocols for water sample collection and analysis are described in Sampling Protocol - IEI (PDF) and UMD - Analysis protocol and data report (PDF)

 See more information on wastewater surveillance data reporting and analytics from the CDC.